Matinee (1993 film)

-Matinee is a 1993 American comedy film directed by Joe Dante, written by Jerico Stone and Charles S. Haas, and starring John Goodman, Cathy Moriarty, Simon Fenton, Omri Katz, Kellie Martin, and Lisa Jakub with supporting roles done by Robert Picardo and Jesse White (in his final theatrical film role).
-It tells the story about a William Castle-type independent filmmaker promoting the premiere of his latest movie during the time of the Cuban Missile Crisis.
-Despite critical acclaim, the film was a box office failure.
+Matinee is a 1993 American comedy film directed by Joe Dante, written by Jerico Stone and Charles S. Haas, and starring John Goodman, Cathy Moriarty, Simon Fenton, Omri Katz, Kellie Martin, and Lisa Jakub with supporting roles from Robert Picardo and Jesse White (in his final theatrical film role).
+Goodman plays a William Castle–type independent filmmaker promoting the premiere of his latest movie during the Cuban Missile Crisis.
+Despite critical acclaim and positive reviews, the film was a box office failure.

 Plot

-In October 1962, in Key West, Florida, Gene Loomis and his younger brother Dennis live on a military base with their mother Anne while their father is away on a United States Navy ship.
+In October 1962 in Key West, Florida, Gene Loomis and his younger brother Dennis live on a military base with their mother Anne while their father is away on a United States Navy ship.
 At a local movie theater one afternoon, Gene and Dennis see a promo for an exclusive engagement of producer Lawrence Woolsey's sensational new horror film entitled Mant!
 Woolsey is scheduled to appear in-person at the theater the following Saturday.
 After the boys return home to the base, the Loomis family watches President Kennedy deliver a speech confirming the presence of Soviet missiles in Cuba.

 Arriving in Florida with his actress girlfriend Ruth Corday, Woolsey finds the fearful atmosphere created by the ongoing crisis perfect for hosting the premier of Mant!
 Two concerned citizens, Herb and Bob, protest the theatrical exhibition of Mant!
 However, local couple Jack and Rhonda advocate for allowing the premiere based on First Amendment rights.
-Later at home while reading an issue of Famous Monsters of Filmland, Gene recognizes Herb as having starred in an earlier Woolsey film The Brain Leeches.
+Later at home while reading an issue of Famous Monsters of Filmland, Gene recognizes Herb as having starred in an earlier Woolsey film, The Brain Leeches.
 Woosley admits he arranged the protests to drum up interest in the movie.

 At school, Gene gradually befriends one of his classmates, Stan.
-He also becomes infatuated with Jack and Rhonda's daughter, Sandra, after she receives a week-long detention for protesting against the uselessness of a "duck and cover" air raid drill, insisting that immediately dying from the effects of an atom bomb is preferable to dying from acute radiation syndrome caused by fallout.
-Stan has a crush on another girl at school, Sherry.
+He also becomes infatuated with Jack and Rhonda's daughter Sandra after she receives a week-long detention for protesting against the uselessness of a "duck and cover" air-raid drill, insisting that immediately dying from the effects of an atom bomb is preferable to dying from acute radiation syndrome caused by fallout.
+Stan has a crush on Sherry, another girl at school.
 However, Sherry's ex-boyfriend, violent juvenile delinquent Harvey Starkweather, threatens Stan, so he lies to her out of fear, calling off their first date.

-Woolsey continues to devote himself to promoting Mant!, hiring Harvey to dress as the titular mutated half-man half-ant creature from the film.
+Woolsey continues to devote himself to promoting Mant!, hiring Harvey to dress as the titular mutated half-man, half-ant creature from the film.
 He also installs large subwoofer-type speakers as the first phase of a new film gimmick he names "Rumble-Rama".
-The cinema's manager Howard warns about Rumble-Rama's potential effects on the old and fragile balcony area which has a maximum capacity of 100 people.
+The cinema's manager, Howard, warns about Rumble-Rama's potential effects on the old and fragile balcony area which has a maximum capacity of 100 people.